Your digital footprint or ecosystem must align with your core business goals to deliver real and measurable benefits.

 - What are their threats?

-Your digital ecosystem is the unique collection of interconnected digital touchpoints, tools and platforms that your business uses to build and maintain its online presence and track customers and conversions online.
+Your digital ecosystem (or footprint) is the unique collection of interconnected digital touchpoints, tools and platforms that your business uses to build and maintain its online presence and track customers and conversions online.

 It requires planning and an internal driver within the business to take form effectively.